balajibalasubramaniam/mutationdocker/README.md

 ./mutator -s 7 -n 0 -c PET ../ardupilot/ardupilot/libraries/AC_AttitudeControl/AC_PosControl.cpp<br />

 # Boeing 747 closed loop - b747cl
 If you plan to run the Boeing 747 project then make sure all the dependency linking is specified in the config.txt file.
-For each project, I already created config files with suffiix project names.
-For example, `config_b7474cl.txt` is for b7474 project, you can find all these files under `mutationdocker/code/mutator/` folder.
-Make sure all these depedencies are available and discoverable.
+For each project, I already created config files with suffix project names.
+For example, `config_b7474cl.txt` is for the b7474 project, you can find all these files under `mutationdocker/code/mutator/` folder.
+Make sure all these dependencies are available and discoverable.
 You can ensure that the b747 project can be run separately.
-The reason being it is generated from MATLAB, as a result it may need some MATLAB dependencies.
+The reason being it is generated from MATLAB&copy;, as a result, it may need some MATLAB&copy; dependencies.
 You can do this by getting into `mutationdocker/code/b747cl_grt_rtw` directory, and then running `make -f b747cl.mk` command for compilation and `./b747cl` for execution.

-Verify that the include directories and the depedencies are available.
+Verify that the include directories and the dependencies are available.
 For example, make sure "I/usr/local/MATLAB/R2016a/extern/include" include directory is available.
 Again, sorry for the absolute paths.
-You need to get the MATLAB airlib project for b747, here is the link: https://www.mathworks.com/matlabcentral/fileexchange/3019-airlib.
+You need to get the MATLAB&copy; Airlib project for b747, here is the link: https://www.mathworks.com/matlabcentral/fileexchange/3019-airlib.
 Make sure you are able to run and generate C code from this.
 Similarly for cruise control: http://ctms.engin.umich.edu/CTMS/index.php?example=CruiseControl&section=SimulinkModeling, and helicopter: https://www.mathworks.com/help/control/examples/multi-loop-control-of-a-helicopter.html

 # Configure
 1) Go to `Makefile` and change path, the below line, in headers to point to llvm installation in your computer.